Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 ![workspace_01](./images/data_pipeline/workspace_01.png)

-Next, please enter your workspace name and description (optional).
-If you wish, you can upload a photo to use as your workspace avatar.
-This is also optional.
-However, please note that you need to select 'trial' under the 'license mode' in the advanced options, as currently only this type supports all the features of Fabric.
+Next, please enter your workspace name and an optional description.
+Please note that you need to select 'trial' under the 'license mode' in the advanced options, as currently only this type supports all the features of Fabric.
 Then click the 'Apply' button to complete the creation of the workspace.

 ![workspace_02](./images/data_pipeline/workspace_02.jpg)